 Jim Hopson joined the Board of Directors in 2015.
-Currently he is Chair for the Conexus Arts Centre, a Board Member with the George Reed Foundation, an Honorary Spokesperson with the Saskatchewan Brain Injury Association and undertakes public speaking and consulting work.
+Currently he is Chair for the Conexus Arts Centre, director, Canadian Football League (CFL) Alumni Association, an Honorary Spokesperson with the Saskatchewan Brain Injury Association and undertakes public speaking and consulting work.

 Mr. Hopson earned a Bachelor of Education (with distinction) from the University of Regina and a Master of Education from the University of Oregon.
 His teaching career began in 1972 in Ceylon, Saskatchewan and in December 2004, he retired as the Director of Education for the Qu'Appelle Valley School Division.

 Football was also a big part of his life.
 After high school, he played four years with the Regina Rams.
 He was a multiyear all-star and was named Outstanding Lineman in the league in 1972.
 In 1973, he made the jump to the Saskatchewan Roughriders, playing until 1976.

 In 2005, he returned to the Riders as their first ever full-time President and CEO, retiring in March 2015.
 Mr. Hopson was also personally involved in securing and planning for the new Mosaic Stadium that opened in 2017.

 Mr. Hopson has been named one of the Power 50 of Canadian Sports by the Globe and Mail, was awarded both the Saskatchewan Centennial Medal and the Queen Elizabeth II Diamond Jubilee Medal and was recognized as one of Saskatchewan's most influential men by Saskatchewan Business Magazine.